 Real-time change detection represents the next generation of file integrity monitoring and is aligned to meet the unique needs of modern enterprises.
 CimTrak was the first file integrity solution to operate at the kernel level.

 This means instead of "polling" files against baseline hashes, the technology works to intercept file changes at the operating system level.
-This improves security while reducing the amount of committed resources by detecting only the files that are changed in real-time.
-The net result of change detection based file integrity monitoring is lower CPU cycles and disk I/O, with higher accuracy and forensics compared to a polling-based solution.
+This improves security while reducing the number of committed resources by detecting only the files that are changed in real-time.
+The net result of change detection-based file integrity monitoring is lower CPU cycles and disk I/O, with higher accuracy and forensics compared to a polling-based solution.